Rohtas Fort: Legacy and conservation

 The fort is noted for its high integrity and authenticity.
 The central archway of Chandwali gate was recently restored and is the only modern construction on the fort.
 However, in early 2005, the left inner face of Talaqi gate collapsed due to seepage, heavy rains, and general neglect.
 At the same time, the right flank and foundation detached from the original structure.
 Over time, Gatali gate's right bastion and supporting wall collapsed due to permeated rainwater and erosion of its foundations.

 The Himalayan Wildlife Foundation conceived the Rohtas Fort Conservation Programme in 2000 to help protect the fort and develop it as a heritage site.
 The foundation is undertaking several projects in conjunction with the Royal Norwegian Embassy, including completing the restoration of Shah Chandwali gate and conserving Haveli Man Singh, Talaqi gate, and Gatali gate.
 The project also included creating the Sher Shah Suri Museum in the upper story of Sohail gate.

-Eviction order
+Rohtas village

-In 1992, the government of Pakistan ordered the locals of Rohtas City to leave the inside area of the fort, stating that the government would construct houses for them outside the fort.
-Zafar Chughtai, the chairman of Rohtas City, opposed the order and declared that no government could take the properties of Rohtas locals.
+The insides of the ramparts of Rohtas fort have been continuously inhabited since the times of Islam Shah Suri.
+The British spy Shahamat Ali estimated the population of Rohtas village in 1840s to be 1200 (chiefly Muslims), living in 350 houses.
+According to a 2016 estimate the permanent population of the fortress was about 4000, living in 450 houses.
+Today a government high school (est. 1853), a government primary school, a post office, a bazar, 17 mosques and 3 imambargahs exist in the town, as well as access to electricity and water supply.
+The officials regard the settlement as illegal.
+In 1992, the government of Pakistan ordered the locals of Rohtas village to leave the inside area of the fort, stating that the government would construct houses for them outside the fort.
 The order is still in effect, but no subsequent government has pursued its execution and has allowed residents to reside inside the fort.
+Around 40% of the population is Shia, the rest being Sunni.